icafa/stackoverflow.network/how-it-works/FUNCTION.md

 If there's more than 5 hearts on that subject, first heart upvoted person get bonus reputation of +10 and the other upvoters get 2 reputation returned.

+For competitions, there's bonus like +30 or +100 based on the importance of that competition in community level.

 # Voting cost

 We should think of voting cost, if voting is free, it can make lots of malicious users and we can't stop it.